Grogu

-Grogu has appeared in every episode of the first two seasons, except "Chapter 15: The Believer".
+Grogu has appeared in every episode of the first three seasons, except "Chapter 15: The Believer".
 He was created by The Mandalorian creator and showrunner Jon Favreau based upon his desire to explore the mystery around Yoda and his species.
 The character was further developed in early conversations between Favreau and executive producer Dave Filoni, and the character's imagery was defined by concept artist Christian Alzmann.
 Grogu is mostly a work of animatronics and puppetry, although accentuated with computer-generated imagery.

 The puppet was designed by Legacy Effects.
 Actor Adam Pally has stated that showrunner Jon Favreau told him it cost about $5 million to make.
 It is controlled by two technicians, one who operates the eyes and mouth and another who controls other facial expressions.
 The character's voice and sounds were created using a combination of adult and infant vocals, as well as recordings of a bat-eared fox and kinkajou.
 The dynamic between the Mandalorian and Grogu embodies a theme of parenting and fatherhood prevalent in The Mandalorian, with the character also raising questions about good and evil and nature versus nurture in the series.

 Grogu has received a positive reception from fans and reviewers, is widely considered the show's breakout character, and quickly became a popular Internet meme.
 The Guardian called him "2019's biggest new character", and The Hollywood Reporter has said the character "represents the future of Hollywood".
 Many writers have described Grogu as a key part in the success of Disney+.
-Grogu was kept secret and was deliberately withheld from The Mandalorian's pre-release marketing and merchandise plans to avoid leaks before the show aired.
-As a result, the merchandise of Grogu was not immediately available after the first season debuted in November 2019, which some analysts say cost Disney $2.7 million in revenue, but Bob Iger has defended the strategy.
+Grogu was kept secret and was deliberately withheld from The Mandalorian's pre-release marketing and merchandise plans to avoid leaks and spoiling Grogu's reveal before the show aired.

 Appearances

 Backstory

-A member of the same species as the Star Wars character Yoda, he is 50 years old during the events of The Mandalorian, but still appears to be an infant because of the pace at which that species matures.
+A member of the same species as the Star Wars character Yoda, he is 50 years old during the events of The Mandalorian "Chapter 1: The Mandalorian", but still appears to be an infant because of the pace at which that species matures.
 The species has never been given a proper name because Star Wars creator George Lucas wanted Yoda to maintain a sense of mystery.
 Until Chapter 13 (i.e. episode 5 of season 2) of The Mandalorian, Grogu was not identified by a proper name, being referred to by sympathetic characters as "the child", "the kid", or "the baby", and by the antagonists as "the asset", "the bounty", "the target", or "the donor".